Louis Philippe de Roffignac: Retirement

 He resigned in 1828 and returned to France, to a leisurely retirement in literary and social pursuits.
 He died at his château, near Périgueux, under curious circumstances: according to the medical examiner called in to determine the precise cause of his death, he had been sitting in his invalid chair, examining a loaded pistol, when he was suddenly overwhelmed by an apoplectic stroke and fell to the floor; in the fall, the pistol fired into his brain.

+Roffignac Street in New Orleans is named for him.
+His name is also commemorated in the Roffignac cocktail, invented about 40 years after his term as mayor, popular locally until the 1960s.